luthermonson/go-proxmox/README.md

   * node/vm/container shell command support via KVM proxy already built into proxmox

 Core developers are home lab enthusiasts working in the virtualization and kubernetes space.
-The common use case we have for Proxmox is dev stress testing and validation of functionality in the products we work on and we plan to build the following tooling around this library to make that easier.
+The common use case we have for Proxmox is dev stress testing and validation of functionality in the products we work on, we plan to build the following tooling around this library to make that easier.
 * [Docker Machine Driver](https://github.com/luthermonson/docker-machine-driver-proxmox) for consumption by (Rancher)[https://rancher.com/docs/rancher/v1.5/en/configuration/machine-drivers/]
 * [Terminal UI](https://github.com/luthermonson/p9s) inspired by [k9s](https://github.com/derailed/k9s) for quick management of PVE Clusters
 * [Terraform Provider](https://github.com/luthermonson/terraform-provider-proxmox) with better local-exec and cloud-init/unattend xml support
+* [Cluster API Provider Proxmox](https://github.com/luthermonson/cluster-api-provider-proxmox) to create kubernetes clusters

 ## Usage
 Create a client and use the public methods to access Proxmox resources.